Why We Need To Revolutionize IVF Through Deep Learning

 But let’s start with the first one.
 Like how, how are you employing an AI, I, you know, that, that word drives me crazy.
 Right.
 Because it’s just a bunch of different tools.
 Right.
 So I’m sure you’re applying different technological approaches.
 And so the question is, is how are you using AI in what you’re doing?

-And so this way you would have data-driven um, you would get a data driven decision as an embryologist, rather rather look at the embryo and say like, like the gold standard grading as it is today, which is like, uh, eight B or something like that.
+And so this way you would have data-driven um, you would get a data driven decision as an embryologist, rather rather look at the embryo and say like, like the gold standard grading as it is today, which is like, uh, A till A or A till B or something like that.
 You would get a probability of success.
 This is one example.

 Harry Glorikian: Well, um, I’m actually dying to take a look at it, right?
 Because it sounds, it, it sounds not just fascinating from the aspect that you’re standing, that you’re explaining, but just the, the interface.
 I can almost see it being used in, in different situations, not just the one that you’re articulating, if that makes sense.